techievee/ethash-mining-pool/README.md

 ### Features

 **This pool is reegineered from sammy007 open-ethereum-pool for efficiency and for better payment algorithm.
-This software is functional and tested and implemented in big Mining farms.
-Testing and bug submissions are still welcome!
+This software is functional and tested and implemented in big Mining farms!

 *	Support for HTTP, SSL, Stratum, Stratum+SSL mining
 *	Detailed block stats with luck percentage and full reward